Joint PhD Program Options

-WashU offers joint doctoral programs with Chinese, English, French, German, Japanese, and Hispanic Studies.
+WashU offers joint doctoral programs with English, French, German, East Asian Languages and Cultures in Japanese and Chinese, and Hispanic Studies.
 Completing a doctorate in a joint program with Comparative Literature means gaining the expertise to think about literature across languages and cultures, geography, historical periods, and means of production and transmission.

 The joint programs require a focus on a "home" literature, in which the student normally duplicates the courses and other preparations expected of a doctoral candidate in that literature or program.
 This focus is combined with training in approaches, methods, and theories offered by the program in Comparative Literature and articulated by its core requirements.
 It is expected that students in the joint programs include one or more comparatist elements in their comprehensive examinations and dissertation.
 Requirements in the home departments vary.
 The joint degree student must in any case complete a minimum of 12 units of coursework in Comparative Literature - the 12-unit core requirements for the comparative literature program.